Brett Toth: United States Military Academy

-Professional football career
+Professional career

+Pre-draft

 When Toth entered his commitment at West Point, there was a 5-year service commitment.
 However, the policy was changed to 24 months during his stay.
-There had been precedent (such as Joe Cardona of the 2015 NFL Draft) for military school graduates to be allowed to defer their 24-month service policy, but in 2017, United States Secretary of Defense Jim Mattis rescinded the policy to allow military service academy student-athlete graduates to delay their assignments to explore professional sports opportunities.
-In June 2019, United States President Donald Trump requested that a policy be established to facilitate athletic pursuits and 2019 NFL Draft selectee Austin Cutting was the first to sign a professional contract following the new policy.
+There had been precedent (such as Joe Cardona of the 2015 NFL draft) for military school graduates to be allowed to defer their 24-month service policy, but in 2017, United States Secretary of Defense Jim Mattis rescinded the policy to allow military service academy student-athlete graduates to delay their assignments to explore professional sports opportunities.
+In June 2019, United States President Donald Trump requested that a policy be established to facilitate athletic pursuits and 2019 NFL draft selectee Austin Cutting was the first to sign a professional contract following the new policy.
 When Toth applied for his waiver in August 2019, he was stationed at Fort Leonard Wood in Missouri.
 Toth cites Alejandro Villanueva, Collin Mooney and Josh McNary as his role models.
 Toth had served a year as a second lieutenant before being granted a deferment.

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

 In August 2019, he signed a three-year contract with the Philadelphia Eagles even though he had already missed all of training camp and two preseason games.

 Arizona Cardinals

-The Eagles waived Toth, but he was claimed by the Cardinals at the end of the 2019 preseason.
+The Eagles waived Toth, but he was claimed by the Arizona Cardinals at the end of the 2019 preseason.
 He was placed on the reserve/non-football illness list by the Cardinals on October 19, 2019.

 On September 4, 2020, Toth was waived/injured by the Cardinals, and reverted to the team's injured reserve list two days later.
 He was waived from injured reserve on October 6, 2020.

 Philadelphia Eagles (second stint)

 On October 7, 2020, Toth was claimed off waivers by the Eagles, where he made his NFL debut in Week 6 against the Baltimore Ravens.

 On November 2, 2021, Toth was waived by the Eagles and re-signed to the practice squad.
 He was promoted to the active roster on November 30.
-Toth got extended playing time at center in week 17 against the Cowboys when the Eagles were resting their starters, but suffered a knee injury in the second quarter.
+Toth got extended playing time at center in week 17 against the Dallas Cowboys when the Eagles were resting their starters, but suffered a knee injury in the second quarter.
 He was placed on injured reserve on January 10, 2022.
 He was placed on the Active/PUP list on July 27, 2022.
 He was placed on the reserve list to start the season on August 23, 2022.
 Without Toth, the Eagles made Super Bowl LVII but lost 38-35 to the Kansas City Chiefs.

+Toth was released on August 27, 2023 and re-signed to the practice squad.

+Carolina Panthers

+On October 24, 2023, Toth was signed by the Carolina Panthers off the Eagles practice squad.
+He was waived on December 4.